SEF-101/LakeAutoSales/README.md

 - **React**: A JavaScript library for building user interfaces.
 - **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.
 - **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
-- **Firebase**: Used for hosting and backend services, providing a reliable and scalable infrastructure.
+- **Express**: A minimal and flexible Node.js web application framework for building the backend.
+- **MongoDB**: A NoSQL database for storing and managing data.
+- **Nodemailer**: A module for Node.js applications to send emails.
+- **OTP Authentication**: In-house authentication using generated OTPs sent via email.
+- **Docker**: A platform for developing, shipping, and running applications in containers.

 ## Features

 - **Responsive Design**: Ensures the website looks great on all devices, from desktops to mobile phones.
 - **Interactive Map**: Displays the dealership's location using Google Maps.
-- **Comprehensive Inventory**: Showcases selection of cars the dealership offer
+- **Comprehensive Inventory**: Showcases the selection of cars the dealership offers.
 - **Admin Dashboard (IN DEV.)**:

 ## Getting Started